Dyrcona/gitdemo/Examples/interactive-rebase-with-edit.md

 ```

 After you save the changes and close your editor, something like the
-folowing text will show on your screen.
+following text will show on your screen.

 <pre>
 Stopped at afc72b28aa...
 Forward Port CW MARS Legacy Customization